 The first addition to the Energiekontor Group's wind farm portfolio was made in 2002.
 Since then, the portfolio has seen regular expansion.
 At present, this refers first and foremost to the assumption of final ownership of projects that the Group has developed itself.
 In the past, the Group also bought financially promising operational wind farms.
 Such wind farms may either be projects that Energiekontor developed itself and sold at an earlier point in time or projects developed and operated by other companies.

-The total rated power of the wind farms operated by Energiekontor in Germany, the UK and Portugal amounted to almost 280 MW at the end of the 2018 financial year.
+The total rated power of the wind farms operated by Energiekontor in Germany, the UK and Portugal amounted to almost 287 MW at June 30, 2019.

 Name of the wind farm